-- 4 A high dynamic range RF Front End design is the starting point. - Need to be able to program this front end for various combinations of noise/linearity/power. - Need to have little degradation in overall performance between various programming modes.
+- A high dynamic range RF Front End design without any inter-stage external filter is the starting point. - Need to be able to program this front end for various combinations of noise/linearity/power. - Need to have little degradation in overall performance between various programming modes.